With the 80th D-Day anniversary just around the corner and just the one

 back in the day.

-As already mentioned, unlike later releases with far less parts and
+As already mentioned, unlike later releases with far fewer parts and

 Although the inclusion of anti magnetic paste ended in Sept 1944,